 A study of the concepts and methods required to teach mathematics at the K-12 level.
 Problem solving techniques will be emphasized.
+All field experience hours for this course must be completed in a Florida school.
 Prerequisites: Admission to the Teacher Education Program or permission from the Teacher Education Division Chair; nine semester hours of college math.
 Three semester hours credit.